wacncontent/CustomizeTool/removeCommentOutput2/articles/site-recovery/site-recovery-create-recovery-plans.md

 The way in which you create a recovery plan depends on your Site Recovery deployment.

-- **Hyper-V replication (VMM)**—If you’re replicating from a VMM site to a secondary on-premises site or to Azure using Hyper-V replication you add protected Hyper-V virtual machines from a VMM cloud to a recovery plan.
+- **Hyper-V replication (VMM)**—If you're replicating from a VMM site to a secondary on-premises site or to Azure using Hyper-V replication you add protected Hyper-V virtual machines from a VMM cloud to a recovery plan.
 - **Hyper-V replication (Hyper-V site)**—If you're replicating from a Hyper-V site (without a VMM server) to Azure you add protected Hyper-V virtual machines from a protection group to a recovery plan.
-- **SAN replication**—If you’re replicating to a secondary on-premises site using SAN replication you add a replication group that contains virtual machines to the recovery plan.
+- **SAN replication**—If you're replicating to a secondary on-premises site using SAN replication you add a replication group that contains virtual machines to the recovery plan.
 You select a replication group rather than specific virtual machines because all virtual machines in a replication group must fail over together (failover occurs at the storage layer first.
 - **VMware replication**—If you're replicating VMware virtual machines to Azure you add replication groups that contain virtual machines to a recovery plan.

 Create a recovery plan as follows: